 While volunteering for the Wilderness Society and working as a research assistant on and off for the university, there was also a brief stint as a data analyst for a liquid natural gas plant.
 "I did some environmental data analysis for one of the LNG plants," Stephanie says.
 "I was in a corporate environment, getting environmental quality data sent to me from the labs, and then processing that and running stats on it, drawing trends and sending it off to either engineers or consultants.
 I did that for about six months."

 She left to work for the Wilderness Society as a Community Organiser, fostering the community groups she had formed a connection with; an about-turn if ever there was one.

 "Working in data analysis for an oil and gas firm was a natural next step that you're being told to take as a scientist," she says.
 "But I realised that it went against all my values and I didn't didn't want to pursue it at all.
 And as much as I love science and I understand that it's vitally important, personally I know that adding to a database doesn't fulfil me as much as engaging with a community to act does."

-In Movement For Life, Stephanie found a sense of empowerment she couldn't realise as a scientist.
+Within her local community group, Stephanie found a sense of empowerment she couldn't realise as a scientist.
 "It's a really good program because the Wilderness Society gives you the resources and the training necessary to actually go and do your own thing and really make a difference," she enthuses.
 "You are given the skills to act on situations within your community that you would have felt powerless to do so otherwise.

 "Like simply talking; either to your local MP or actually putting a little campaign together with your group.
 People think you either need to be an environmental scientist or work in environmental activism to be able to make change, when in reality all you need to do is be passionate regardless of your background.